This post contains affiliate links that earn commissions from qualifying purchases.

 Chris takes you through his own journey to becoming a novelist and then dives into the lessons he’s learned and techniques he’s discovered.
-Much of his advice centers around plot development (which is no surprise, considering the book’s title), and I was ecstatic since plot was the one wall I kept crashing into every time I attempted to write a novel.
+Much of his advice centers around plot development (which is no surprise, considering the book’s title), and I was ecstatic because plot was the one wall I kept crashing into every time I attempted to write a novel.
 I had plenty of characters, settings, and scenes.
 But no plot.

 Chris Baty solved that problem for me.
 Oh sure, he touches on character creation, finding time to write, and why you shouldn’t EVER revise while you’re still plowing through your first draft.
 But more importantly, Chris revealed ideas for tackling plot that I’d never before considered (or even heard about).